I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_send_provision_discovery_request_parameters.md

 ## Members

-`bUseGroupID`

-If TRUE, the value in <b>GroupID</b> should be included in the provision discovery request.

-`DialogToken`

-The dialog token to send  in the provision discovery request packet.

-`GroupCapability`

-The capability values that are included in the Group Capability bitmask of the Peer-to-Peer (P2P) Capability Information Element (IE) in  a provision discovery request.

-`GroupID`

-The group identifier to include in the provision discovery request.

 `Header`

 The type, revision, and size of the <b>DOT11_SEND_PROVISION_DISCOVERY_REQUEST_PARAMETERS</b> structure.
 The required settings for the members of <b>Header</b> are the following.